 I was eager to see Trevor, though, and soon caught the bus to Seattle.
 He knew to expect me, but not when.
 I had his address, and knew that he was operating a booth during the weekends at the Pikes Place market, where he sold scrimshaw jewelry.
 Pikes Place is a wonderful mixture of produce stands, fish stands, and a variety of wonderful shops, craft booths, street performers, and activity.
 I did not locate him there, and caught a taxi to his house.
 He lived in an apartment in a large, three-story house not far from the U district.

-I first met Butch.
+I met Butch there.
 Butch was a black and tan coonhound, and he was as clever as he was charismatic.
 He lay snoozing on the porch as I approached Trevor’s house, and I hesitated to walk directly to the door.
 I talked to him in order to test his reaction.
 Butch opened one eye, and lazily questioned my presence.
-As I came closer he closed that eye, and then opened the other.
+As I came closer, he closed that eye, and then opened the other.
 He did not move otherwise.
 I asked him his name and he sighed, as if annoyed by my behavior, but wagged his tail.
 I advanced and rubbed his floppy ears.

 “His name is Butch.”
 Trevor spoke from in the doorway.